 - Milliard Floating Pool Thermometer: Most Kid Friendly

-When assessing the many thermometers on the market, we used specific criteria to help us make our choices.
-We suggest that you also consider these factors to help you make your final decision.
-We evaluated the following:
+When assessing the many thermometers on the market, I used specific criteria to help me make my choices.
+I suggest that you also consider these factors to help you make your final decision.
+I evaluated the following:

 - Accuracy and Consistency